complogo

 This article was originally published in the February 2023 edition of Electronic Specifier Magazine.

-The global climate crisis can feel overwhelming.
 We are all facing extreme weather events, habitat destruction, rising energy costs, and increasingly ominous predictions for the future of our planet.

 Despite these climate issues, many corporations and governments remain tentative in their approach to climate-positive solutions.
-Whilst businesses are willing to adopt cycle-to-work schemes and recycling initiatives, these measures are minimal compared with the major culprit of climate change: mass production and global industrialisation.
+Whilst businesses are willing to adopt cycle-to-work schemes and recycling initiatives, these measures are minimal compared with the major culprits of climate change: mass production and global industrialisation.

 From the point of view of many companies – particularly manufacturers – climate positivity and profit are mutually exclusive.
 Author and entrepreneur John Elkington, however, disagrees.
 Elkington’s sustainable accounting framework named the Triple Bottom Line (TBL), “examines a company’s social, environmental, and economic impact.”
 Elkington underlines that a sustainable approach has the potential to reap benefits not only for the planet but also for the people and profit margins of any business (Figure 1).